 The maximum aggregate for Stafford loans is $138,500, of which no more than $65,000 may be subsidized.

-All first-time students at St. Mary’s accepting the Federal Unsubsidized Stafford Loan are required to complete the Master Promissory Note (MPN) and Entrance Counseling Session on-line at www.studentloans.gov.
+All first-time students at St. Mary’s accepting the Federal Unsubsidized Stafford Loan are required to complete the Master Promissory Note (MPN) and Entrance Counseling Session online.

 Graduate and professional degree students can borrow a Federal Direct Plus Loan to help cover education expenses.
-Effective July 1, 2016, the interest rate is a fixed 6.31 percent.
+Effective July 1, 2020, the interest rate is a fixed 5.30%.

 A student can borrow up to the cost of attendance less any financial assistance received.
 The student must submit a FAFSA form to determine eligibility for this Federally regulated program.
 Additional eligibility is based on credit-worthiness.

-The Master Promissory Note (MPN) and Entrance Counseling for this program is completed through the Department of Education s Direct Loan website, at www.studentloans.gov.
+The Master Promissory Note (MPN) and Entrance Counseling for this program should be completed through the Department of Education’s Direct Loan website.

 A direct funding loan program through the Minnie Stevens Piper Foundation is available for graduate and law students who meet Texas residency requirements.
 Loans up to $2,000 per semester are granted to eligible students.
 Students must apply for funding the semester prior to the one that they will use the funds.
 Information about this loan and other scholarship aid is furnished by the Minnie Stevens Piper Foundation.